tldr-pages/tldr/CLIENT-SPECIFICATION.md

 ## Caching

 If appropriate, it is RECOMMENDED that clients implement a cache of pages.
-If implemented, clients MUST download the entire archive either as a whole from **[https://tldr.sh/assets/tldr.zip](https://tldr.sh/assets/tldr.zip)** (Which redirects to [https://raw.githubusercontent.com/tldr-pages/tldr-pages.github.io/main/assets/tldr.zip](https://raw.githubusercontent.com/tldr-pages/tldr-pages.github.io/main/assets/tldr.zip)) or download language-specific translation archives in the format `https://tldr.sh/assets/tldr-pages.{{language-code}}.zip` (Which redirects to [https://raw.githubusercontent.com/tldr-pages/tldr-pages.github.io/main/assets/tldr-pages.{{language-code}}.zip](https://raw.githubusercontent.com/tldr-pages/tldr-pages.github.io/main/assets)), along with the archive for English from **[https://tldr.sh/assets/tldr-pages.zip](https://tldr.sh/assets/tldr-pages.zip)** (It redirects to [https://raw.githubusercontent.com/tldr-pages/tldr-pages.github.io/main/assets/tldr-pages.zip](https://raw.githubusercontent.com/tldr-pages/tldr-pages.github.io/main/assets/tldr-pages.zip)).
+If implemented, clients MUST download the entire archive either as a whole from **<https://tldr.sh/assets/tldr.zip>** or download language-specific translation archives in the format `https://tldr.sh/assets/tldr-pages.{{language-code}}.zip`, along with the archive for English from **<https://tldr.sh/assets/tldr-pages.zip>**.

 Caching SHOULD be done according to the user's language configuration (if any), to not waste unneeded space for unused languages.
 Additionally, clients MAY automatically update the cache regularly.